-Historical Spin-Off Arrangements
+Spin-Off Arrangements

 During May 2014, the board of directors of Liberty Media Corporation and its subsidiaries ("Liberty") authorized management to pursue a plan to spin-off to its stockholders common stock of a wholly owned subsidiary, Liberty Broadband, and to distribute subscription rights to acquire shares of Liberty Broadband's common stock (the "Broadband Spin-Off").
-In connection with the Broadband Spin-Off, Liberty and Liberty Broadband entered into certain agreements in order to govern certain of the ongoing relationships between the two companies and to provide for an orderly transition, including a tax sharing agreement, services agreement and a facilities sharing agreement.
-Additionally, in connection with a prior transaction, GCI Liberty and QVC Group, Inc., formerly Qurate Retail, Inc. ("QVC Group") entered into a tax sharing agreement, which was assumed by Liberty Broadband as a result of the combination of GCI Liberty and Liberty Broadband.
-The tax sharing agreement provides for the allocation and indemnification of tax liabilities and benefits between QVC Group and Liberty Broadband and other agreements related to tax matters.
+In connection with the Broadband Spin-Off, Liberty and Liberty Broadband entered into certain agreements in order to govern certain of the ongoing relationships between the two companies and to provide for an orderly transition, including a services agreement and a facilities sharing agreement.
+Additionally, in connection with a prior transaction, GCI Liberty and Qurate Retail, Inc. ("Qurate Retail") entered into a tax sharing agreement, which was assumed by Liberty Broadband as a result of the Combination.
+The tax sharing agreement provides for the allocation and indemnification of tax liabilities and benefits between Qurate Retail and Liberty Broadband and other agreements related to tax matters.
 Under the facilities sharing agreement, Liberty Broadband shares office space with Liberty and related amenities at Liberty's corporate headquarters.

 Pursuant to the services agreement, Liberty provides Liberty Broadband with general and administrative services including legal, tax, accounting, treasury, information technology, cybersecurity and investor relations support.
 Liberty Broadband reimburses Liberty for direct, out-of-pocket expenses incurred by Liberty in providing these services which are negotiated semi-annually, as necessary.
-Pursuant to the services agreement, in connection with Liberty's employment arrangement with Mr. Maffei, the Company's President and Chief Executive Officer through 2024, components of Mr. Maffei's compensation were either paid directly to him or reimbursed to Liberty, based on allocations set forth in the services agreement.
-For the years ended December 31, 2024, 2023 and 2022, the allocation percentage for Liberty Broadband was 23%, 23% and 33%, respectively.
+Pursuant to the services agreement, in connection with Liberty's employment arrangement with Gregory B. Maffei, the Company's President and Chief Executive Officer, components of Mr. Maffei's compensation are either paid directly to him or reimbursed to Liberty, based on allocations set forth in the services agreement.

+For the years ended December 31, 2023, 2022 and 2021, the allocation percentage for Liberty Broadband was 23%, 33% and 37%, respectively, but is subject to adjustment on an annual basis and upon the occurrence of certain events.

-Under these various agreements, amounts reimbursable to Liberty were approximately \$7 million and \$7 million for the years ended December 31, 2024 and 2023, respectively.
-Liberty Broadband had a tax sharing receivable with QVC Group of approximately \$20 million and \$16 million as of December 31, 2024 and 2023, respectively, included in Other assets.
+Under these various agreements, amounts reimbursable to Liberty were approximately \$7 million and \$10 million for the years ended December 31, 2023 and 2022, respectively.
+Liberty Broadband had a tax sharing receivable with Qurate Retail of approximately \$16 million and \$7 million as of December 31, 2023 and 2022, respectively, included in Other assets.